-Vertigo Games is a multi-platform VR entertainment company with offices in Rotterdam, The Netherlands and Los Angeles, California.
+Vertigo Games is a multi-platform VR entertainment company with offices in Rotterdam & Amsterdam (NL) and Los Angeles, California (USA).

 With experienced teams in the areas of Studios, Publishing and Arcades, the company develops, publishes and distributes a growing portfolio of quality VR games that offer a novel, powerful and full-featured gaming experience both in- and outside of the home.

 Vertigo Publishing offers funding, publishing and marketing support to developers of VR games that offer powerful, high-quality VR experiences to fans of the medium.
-With over 1.5 million VR units sold to date, published titles include the mind-bending VR adventure A Fisherman’s Tale, the tongue-in-cheek, assymetrical multiplayer VR game Traffic Jams, and the upcoming air guitar-inspired hand-tracking music game Unplugged.
+With over 1.5 million VR units sold to date, published titles include the mind-bending VR adventure A Fisherman’s Tale, the tongue-in-cheek, asymmetrical multiplayer VR game Traffic Jams, and the upcoming air guitar-inspired hand-tracking music game Unplugged.

 Vertigo Arcades connects VR studios to 700+ location-based entertainment (LBE) venues globally through third party LBE distribution services as well as the LBE VR distribution platform HAZE VR.
 Between titles like Arizona Sunshine® – LB VR Edition and Space Pirate Trainer, Vertigo Arcades’ portfolio accounts for roughly 25% of minutes played in Western LBE venues.